example42/psick/docs/prerequisites.md

 ### Vagrant

-For a correct setup of the Vagrant environment you need Vagrant, VirtualBox and some extra plugins:
+For a correct setup of the Vagrant environment we need Vagrant, VirtualBox and some extra plugins:

     vagrant plugin install vagrant-cachier
     vagrant plugin install vagrant-vbguest